.. ....

 We now move on to the 1861 census.

-This shows our George livng at 36a Charlotte Street Marylebone with
+This shows our George livng at 36a Charlotte Street Marylebone with his

 only a short while.
-George Musgrove is now 18 years old and works as
+George Musgrove is now 18 years old and works as a

-Jessie's first child, Harry John George
+first child, Harry John George Cole

-Cole was born on Friday 18th of September 1863 at 36a
+was born on Friday 18th of September 1863 at 36a Charlotte Street.
+He

-after his birth) the family were now living at 7
+birth) the family were now living at 7

 Southampton Street Fitzroy Square.
 In nearby Princes Street